-You can use a Carolina Rig to bottom bounce a live bait (such as a crawfish or minnow) or soft plastic bait along with the current.
+One of the more common river fishing tips is that of using a Carolina Rig to bottom bounce a live bait (such as a crawfish or minnow) or soft plastic bait along with the current.
 This is can be a particularly good technique to use from smallmouth bass around ledges or drop-offs near deeper channels or cuts.

 Cast upstream using in-line spinners for brown trout or rainbow trout.
 Remember that natural food sources will be drifting downstream, so this creates a natural presentation.
 You’re your spinner upstream, and then reel downstream.